Questions:

 What is the pastor's background?

 Pastor Mike was not a regular church attender growing up.
 He found a relationship with Christ through FCA (Fellowship of Christian Athletes) as a college football player.
 He has served in various church and parachurch ministries.
 He also runs a home inspection business.
 He has a B.S. in Environmental Science from East Central Oklahoma University, and has studied at Fuller Theological Seminary, Gordon-Conwell Theological Seminary, and received his Masters in Divinity at Seminary of the East.
 He was ordained in 1996.
-He received his doctorage (D.Min.) in preaching from Gordon-Conwell Theological Seminary in 2017.
+He received his doctorate (D.Min.) in preaching from Gordon-Conwell Theological Seminary in 2017.
 His wife Annemarie was raised with a Catholic background on Cape Cod.
 He and Annemarie have been active in Methodist, Nazarene, Baptist, and Independent churches through the years of their faith journey.

 How can you know you'll go to heaven?